awsdocs/amazon-redshift-developer-guide/doc_source/r_TIMEOFDAY_function.md

 # TIMEOFDAY function<a name="r_TIMEOFDAY_function"></a>

 TIMEOFDAY is a special alias used to return the weekday, date, and time as a string value\.
+It returns the time of day string for the current statement, even when it is within a transaction block\.

 ## Syntax<a name="r_TIMEOFDAY_function-syntax"></a>